Creamy Tuscan Tomato & White Bean Soup

 1. Gather Ingredients

 Grab your beans, Queens, we have some soup to make!
 You will need tomatoes, onions, thyme, carrots, garlic, vegetable broth, tomato sauce, and don’t forget the splash of white wine (it’s a must).
-Go for Sauvignon Blanc or Pinot Grigio for the perfect flavor.
-Sure, you can use canned tomatoes, but there is nothing like going with fresh tomatoes from the garden!
+I use Sauvignon Blanc or Pinot Grigio for my perfect flavor.

 2. Cook the onions, carrots, and tomatoes

-First, cook the onions with garlic, salt, and pepper.
-Feel free to caramelize them for extra sweetness!
+First, cook the onions with garlic, salt, and pepper over medium-high heat for around 5 minutes.
 Add the carrots and cook for another 5 minutes.
-Then add the tomatoes and wine, and cook until it looks like a sloppy delicious mess, around 5-10 minutes.
+Then add tomatoes and wine, and cook until it looks like a sloppy delicious mess, around 5-10 minutes.

 4. Blend it up, then add the rest of the beans